gfx/tiscript/README.md

 FUJI, Goro (gfx).

-This project is based on https://github.com/msakuta/ruscal, where much of code comes from.
+This project is based on https://github.com/msakuta/ruscal, where much of the code comes from.

 ## License